HandtoEarth/Field/index.md

 + Installing ownCloud on Linux
 + Setting Up the Proxy Server
 + Setting Up a User in ownCloud
-+ For the User: Connecting to the Owncloud Server
++ Connecting to the Owncloud Server Using the Desktop Client

-# 2. Installing ownCloud
+# Installing ownCloud

 Installing ownCloud on Linux from our Open Build Service packages is the preferred method.
 These are maintained by ownCloud engineers, and you can use your package manager to keep your ownCloud server up-to-date.
 The recommended package to use is *owncloud-files*.
 See Linux Package Manager Installation for more information about package managers.
 Package managers are downloaded in ownCloud's Download Center (https://owncloud.org/download/).